lousousa/photoshop-adjustment-layer/README.md

 # Adobe Photoshop Script Utility

-## Apply Adjustment Layers to a Layers Group
+## Apply Adjustment Layers to Layers Group

 This Adobe Photoshop script utility performs the merging of one or more adjustment layers into a group of layers.